-Covenant pays the entire cost of workers' compensation insurance even if you are a parttime or temporary employee.
+Covenant pays the entire cost of workers' compensation insurance even if you are a part time or temporary employee.
 This insurance provides benefits for injury or illness that arise in connection with your employment at Covenant.
 Eligibility automatically begins on the first day of employment.
 Benefit entitlements are governed by law.
-If an employee sustains a work-related injury, even a minor one, it must be reported to the appropriate director immediately.
-A director will assist in the documentation of the injury and the causal factors surrounding the circumstances.
+If an employee sustains a work-related injury, even a minor one, it must be reported to the appropriate Supervisor immediately.
+A Supervisor will assist in the documentation of the injury and the causal factors surrounding the circumstances.
 A written report will be kept on record, and if necessary, used to file a workers' compensation report.

 10.6.
-Vacation
+VACATION

-All fulltime, administrative employees are eligible for paid vacation after each full year of continuous employment.
-Each fulltime, administrative employee is eligible for three (3) weeks of paid vacation.
+All full time, administrative employees are eligible for paid vacation after each full year of continuous employment.
+Each full time, administrative employee is eligible for three (3) weeks of paid vacation.

 Vacation time is given to employees so that they are better able to perform their jobs when they return.
 For this reason, we require employees to take their vacation and we do not permit employees to take pay in lieu of time off.
 We also do not permit vacation to be accumulated from year to year.
 No vacation pay will be paid to employees who do not take vacation within the year they are eligible.
 Vacations must be scheduled and approved by your Supervisor.
+We encourage employees to take vacation during the summer months whenever possible.

 10.7.
-Lactation Break
+LACTATION BREAK

 The School will provide a reasonable amount of break time to accommodate a female employee's need to express breast milk for the employee's infant child for up to one year after the birth of the child.
 The break time should, if possible, be taken concurrently with other break periods already provided.
-Nonexempt employees should clock out for any time taken that does not run concurrently with normally scheduled rest periods, and such time generally will be unpaid.
+Non exempt employees should clock out for any time taken that does not run concurrently with normally scheduled rest periods, and such time generally will be unpaid.
 The School will also make access to a refrigerator available for the storage of breastmilk and will ensure that the break room is both private and has access to an electrical outlet.

-Employees should notify their immediate supervisor or Human Resources to request time to express breast milk under this policy.
+Employees should notify their immediate Supervisor or Human Resources to request time to express breast milk under this policy.
 The School does, however, reserve the right to deny an employee's request for a lactation break if the additional break time will seriously disrupt operations.

 10.8.
-Leave for Civic Duty
+LEAVE FOR CIVIC DUTY